-NAME OF CHILD: STUDENT ID: FIRS LAST BIRTHDATE: GRADE: AGE: DATE: JTH/DAY/N /FAR PARENT(S): WO (III/DAI/I LAK PHONE: (WORK) (HOME) (OTHER) HOME ADDRESS: ADDRESS/P.O.
-BOX CITY DISTRICT/AGENCY Y: STREET .
-ADDRESS/P.O.
-BOX CITY STATE ZIP BUILDING: SITE CODE: IEP TEACHI ER OF RECORD: cognitive disabilities. achievement of the corperformance expectation accommodations.
-Assessertain criteria to be elementary sessment is intended for a Due to the severity of the outent standards is required in a light on a light of the standards is required in a light of the standards are made of the sessment decisions are made of the sessment deci cognitive disabilities in daily instruction a ewide general assession an annual basis bessment.
-Students w of this population of st as well as statewide ass ssment are not approp by the IEP team and stu tudents, tessment riate ev dents m alternate and the ven with PARTICIPATION CR ITERIA CHECKLI ST YES NO Does the student have significant intellectual disabi lities?
-Does the student have significant adaptive behavior r deficits?
-Does the student's IEP require alternate achieveme nt standards in ALL content areas? extensive family/communit ss of modifications, accomm dent's program? re intensive and extensive die eralize and demonstrate know ltiple settings to disability and NOT on differences, OR admin on the regular assessm he student on an alternate as excessive absences, languag istration reasons such as the ent, the student displays disr distress during testing. ge, social, cultural, or student is expected to economic perform poorly
+NAME OF CHILD: S STUDENT ID: FIRS Γ MIDDLE LAST BIRTHDATE: GRADE: AGE: DATE: MONTH/D. PARENT(S): AY/YEAR MO NTH/DAY/\ YEAR PHONE: (WORK) (HOME) (OTHER) STREET ADDRESS/P.O.
+BOX CITY STATE ZIP BUILDING: SITE CODE: IEP TEACHE R OF RECORD: cognitive disabilities. achievement of the corperformance expectationaccommodations.
+Assess certain criteria to be el sessment is intended for a Due to the severity of the stent standards is required ons aligned with the statesment decisions are made igible for an alternate asset ULD NOT take the alternation. cognitive disabilities in daily instruction a ewide general asses on an annual basis bessment.
+Students where where the students where the student of this population of s as well as statewide as sment are not approp y the IEP team and sta students, sessmen oriate ev udents m alternate t and the ven with nust mee PARTICIPATION CR ITERIA CHECKLIS ST YES NO Does the student have s significant intellectual disabi lities?
+Does the student have s significant adaptive behavior deficits?
+Does the student's IEP require alternate achieveme nt standards in ALL c ontent areas? extensive family/communit ss of modifications, accomment's program? re intensive and extensive di eralize and demonstrate kno tiple settings to disability and NOT on differences, OR admin on the regular assessm he student on an alternate as excessive absences, langua istration reasons such as the ent, the student displays dis- distress during testing. ge, social, cultural, or student is expected to economic perform poorly